EMILY GIELNIK

 As an elite athlete, having a resilient, ‘no half jobs’ mentality is only natural.
 “I feel like I can almost handle anything,” she explains.
 Gielnik is, unfortunately, too familiar with facing career setbacks, especially leading up to major tournaments.
 “I’ve had my fair share of setbacks — four calf tears, almost back to back,” she recalls.
 “Everyone always looks at me, like, how are you going to get through this again?
 And my response always is, I can’t wait to get back out there.”

 When asked how she’s built her resilient mindset, her response was, “It’s the fear of failure and setbacks.”
-Gielnik has been in the position of missing out on her first Olympic campaign and not being able to participate in the 2023 FIFA Women’s World Cup due to injury.
-These moments of narrowly missing her goals have built her resilience.
-Each disappointment has reinforced her determination to come back stronger, pushing her to her limits and beyond.
+Gielnik has been in the position of missing out on an Olympic campaign and not being able to participate in the 2023 FIFA Women’s World Cup due to injury.
+These moments of narrowly missing her goals have determined her to build her resilience.

 Moving abroad was a huge challenge for Gielnik.
-"It’s a beautiful and a miserable experience all at once,” she says, which often leads to sitting in one’s own thoughts.
-Talking on this, we were reminded of the loneliness one can feel when taking the risk of moving abroad.
-Gielnik was traveling alone and coming back home to empty apartments, which felt extremely heavy at times.
+"It’s a beautiful and a miserable experience all at once,” she says about moving abroad, which often leads to sitting in one’s own thoughts.
+Elaborating on this, we were reminded of the loneliness one can feel when taking the risk of moving abroad.
+Gielnik was traveling alone, sleeping alone, and coming back home to empty apartments, which felt extremely heavy at times.
 In saying this, she recalled how the relationships she built with her teammates helped fill the void of her family and friends.

 Looking ahead at the future, Gielnik knew that being a national team player and wearing the green and gold was a long-term goal for her.
 To be taken seriously and, most importantly, to put women's football on the map, Gielnik, along with her national team teammates, started migrating abroad.